Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ![ACCOUNTADMIN context](assets/9Role_1.png)

 Before a role can be used for access control, at least one user must be assigned to it.
-So let's create a new role named `JUNIOR_DBA` and assign it to your Snowfalke user.
+So let's create a new role named `JUNIOR_DBA` and assign it to your Snowflake user.
 To complete this task, you need to know your username, which is the name you used to log in to the UI.

 Use the following commands to create the role and assign it to you.
 Before you run the GRANT ROLE command, replace `YOUR_USERNAME_GOES_HERE` with your username: